 Follow the link above to apply to live on campus at Southeastern!
-Through this website you will be able to submit the housing application, sign the Housing Contract, pay any Room Reservation Fee, select your room and roommate(s), and much more!
+Through this website you will be able to submit the Housing Application, sign the Housing Contract, pay any Room Reservation Fee, select your room and roommate(s), and much more!
 This website is the central hub for all things “Housing”!

 There are many advantages of living on campus.
 These advantages range from financial, social and academic, to safety and security.
 Living on campus provides reasonable prices and eliminates the daily expense of commuting to campus.
 All utilities and services are included in one price and students are not responsible for the unmet financial obligations of their roommates.

 Shearer Hall & Suites provides private rooms for all residents.
 Rooms in Choctaw, Chickasaw and North Halls are designed for two students.
 There are a limited number of rooms in Chickasaw that are reserved as “guaranteed private rooms.”
-Beyond this, usually private rooms are not available in Choctaw, Chickasaw or North Halls until after the semester has begun and all students have been assigned, and are available only on a limited basis for the fall.
-There is a greater latitude to grant requests for private rooms during the spring.
-Requests for private rooms are not approved until after the second week of classes.
-Private rooms are approved primarily on the basis of seniority within the residence hall.
-Students who are assigned to a double occupancy room and who would like to request a private room, must submit a “Room Change Request Form” after the 2nd week of the semester.
+Beyond this, usually private rooms are not available in Choctaw, Chickasaw or North Halls until after the semester has begun and all students have been assigned and moved in or their contracts have been canceled.
+There may be a limited number of private rooms available in these halls, especially at the start of the Fall semester.
+SE Housing & Residence Life goes through a process of “Room Consolidation” between the 2nd and 8th week of the Fall and Spring semesters, which frequently result in additional availability of private room.
+There are more opportunities for a private room in the Spring when the occupancy is decreased.
+Other than Shearer Hall and the designated “guaranteed private rooms”, requests for private rooms are not typically approved until after the second week of classes.
+Private rooms are approved primarily based on seniority within the residence hall and the date of the request.
+Students who are assigned to a double occupancy room and who would like to request a private room, must request a Room Change through the SE Housing Portal.

 Students are encouraged to make their room their “Home Away From Home”.
 Decisions regarding large items should be discussed with your roommate in advance to avoid duplication.
 Below is a list of suggestions to get you started: